How A Low Housing Inventory Impacts The Real Estate Market

 Why Is Housing Inventory So Low?

 A few key factors play a part in low inventory.
-COVID-19 forced a lot of lifestyle changes and historically low interest rates had home buyers and sellers in a frenzy.
+The COVID-19 pandemic forced a lot of lifestyle changes and historically low interest rates had home buyers and sellers in a frenzy.

 One of the largest contributing factors was record low mortgage rates.